suggap

 Plot

 In Borgo San Giuliano, a village near Rimini, the arrival of fluffy poplar seeds floating on the wind heralds the arrival of spring.
-As night falls, the inhabitants make their way to the village square for a traditional bonfire in which the Old Witch of Winter is ritually burned.
+As night falls, the inhabitants make their way to the village square for the , a traditional bonfire in which the , an effigy of an old woman, is ritually burned.
 The townspeople play pranks on one another, explode fireworks, cavort with loose women and make lewd noises when the civically minded lawyer lectures on the history of the region.

 Awards